Chat

 GreenHarvest_Official

-GreenHarvest_Officialanswered grow question a year ago
+GreenHarvest_Officialanswered grow question 2 years ago

 Some easy to spot things are pistilis (those little white hairs) turning orange.
 But for you to have better knowledge on what you're doing, I recommend that you use a lens and try to inspect the trichomes (those mushroom shaped, droplet looking things on buds and sugar leaves) Trichomes turn from opaque to cloudy to amber.
 I suggest that at least 20% of them are amber.
 The more of these trichomes that turn amber the more of a couch potato affect your buds will have (which isn't necessarily a good thing because that means most of your THC has turned into CBN) Some tips before harvesting, since this is an indoor grow, 1.
 Remember to stop any artificial nutrients at least 10 days beforehand (10 to 14 days to be exact).
 2. Turn off the lights during the last 36 to 48 hours so the buds plump up further 3.
 A tip I haven't yet used but only heard of recently is watering with ice cold water in the final week.
 It causes some healthy stress to the plant which gives it that final boosts.
 Happy Growing